Ningirsu: Iconography

 Visual depictions of Ninĝirsu usually reflect his function as a warrior deity.
 On the Stele of the Vultures, the god is depicted as a massive figure intervening on the battlefield in favour of the ruler.
 He is shown holding a mace and a battle net, in which defeated enemies of the rival state of Umma are imprisoned.
 On the lower register of the stele he stands on a war chariot pulled by lions.

 Ninĝirsu was associated with the lion.
 He shared this symbol with various other warrior deities.
 A type of iconography restricted to the region of Ĝirsu, from the Neo-sumerian period, depicts a god with lion protomes rising from his shoulders; he is identified as Ninĝirsu.

 Another symbol of Ninĝirsu was a composite emblem representing the Anzû bird over lions.
 It appears on objects dedicated to the god and is rarely seen outside of Lagash.
 It is represented in Ninĝirsu's hand on the Stele of the vultures, closing his battle net, and on the lower register of the stele, where it is attached to his chariot, separated from the lions.
 It also appears on a fragment from a stele of Gudea.
 It could be sometimes used to represent the god in cultic contexts.

 Ninĝirsu was often associated with the Anzû bird in both textual and visual sources from the Early Dynastic Period until the Neo Sumerian period, though the mythical creature could also be connected with other deities.
 The Anzû’s relationship to the god is ambiguous in the Cylinders of Gudea.
 It is frequently mentioned, twice as his emblem.
 Ninĝirsu is described as a god resembling the Anzû in the dream of Gudea, and Ninĝirsu's temple E-ninnu is frequently mentioned by its epithet ‘’the White Anzû bird’’.
 It could be compared to or equated with the mythical creature.
 The Anzû is absent from the list of Ninĝirsu's trophies, while in the Old Babylonian Epic of Anzû, it is the defeated enemy of Ninĝirsu, and it appears as a trophy of the god in Sumerian literary texts.
-Frans Wiggerman suggests that the characterization of the Anzû evolved from an ally to a defeated ennemy of the god with time.
+Frans Wiggerman suggests that the characterization of the Anzû evolved from an ally to a defeated enemy of the god with time.
 He also argues that the Anzû was originally the symbol of Enlil, and that the symbol of Ninĝirsu was actually the lion, while his association with the Anzû was connected to his status as the warrior of Enlil.

 The sevenfold mace was an attribute of Ninĝirsu in the Neo Sumerian Period.
 It is mentioned in the Cylinder Inscriptions among the weapons gifted to his temple E-ninnu, and he is depicted wielding it on the seal of the priest Ur-Dun.
 Eva Andrea Holzinger-Braun proposes that since representations of this type of weapon are only attested in Ĝirsu, images of warrior gods holding the sevenfold mace could be identified as representations of Ninĝirsu.

 A kudurru from the Kassite period names the plow as Ninĝirsu's symbol.